sebnitu/BaseWeb/README.md

 ## Build Scripts

 BaseWeb uses [Node](https://nodejs.org/) and [Jake](http://jakejs.com/) for building both the source and docs.
-The build scripts themselves are written specifically for BaseWeb, but they are modular so you're free to modify and use them in your own scripts.
+The build scripts themselves are written to be super flexible.
+The configurations are all setup using `jakefile.js` and can be adjusted as need for your own purposes.

 ### Dependencies